 Unlike smoke alarms, a Kitchen Heat Alarm detects rapid rises of temperature, which stops any false alarms to cooking fumes from burnt toast!

 Heat Alarms should be installed alongside smoke alarms to provide a rapid alert to all fire types across the home.

 The guidance FireAngel offers on installing heat alarms is: Install heat alarms on the ceiling, ideally in the centre of a room.
 Install sufficient alarms to compensate for closed doors and obstacles.
-Install your heat alarm at a distance no greater than 5.3m from the farthest wall, no greater than 5.3m from a doot to any room in which a fire might start and no greater than 5.3m from the next heat or smoke alarm.
+Install your heat alarm at a distance no greater than 5.3m from the farthest wall, no greater than 5.3m from a door to any room in which a fire might start and no greater than 5.3m from the next heat or smoke alarm.
 Keep in mind, this is only guidance.
-If you would like to discuss the positioning of any unit in more detail you can reach our friendly Support team on 0800 141 25 61 or via email on firstname.lastname@example.org.
+If you would like to discuss the positioning of any unit in more detail please contact our Customer Support Team.

 Yes – heat alarms and smoke alarms detect fire in very different ways.
 Smoke alarms, as the name suggests, alert you to fires by detecting smoke, so if there’s a slow smouldering fire (which usually doesn’t give off a lot of heat) it could be missed for some time if a you only have a heat alarm installed.
 We would recommend you review the regulations specific to your area, but as a guide we recommend that homes have a smoke alarm in the hallway, landing and in the room most used in the daytime, alongside a heat alarm in the kitchen.